nhsx/Mental-Health/8/index.md

 A quick but interesting chat was had with two people currently working with trusts to improve communication to patients and make booking easier.

 Some reflections:
-- collectively we might not be fantastic at recording people’s contact details (or sharing the contact details we have) with each other around healthcare.
+- could potentially make things better by more efficiently recording people’s contact details (or sharing the contact details we have) with each other around healthcare.
 This can have a number of not great consequences in trying to keep people up to date
--  we could be better at [content design](https://www.gov.uk/guidance/content-design/what-is-content-design)
+- could potentially make things better with more [content design](https://www.gov.uk/guidance/content-design/what-is-content-design)
-- even if we have contact details for patients, having the ability to state a preference for a preferred channel, location or to which guardian could be important (especially for under 16’s)
+- how easy is it to state a preference for a preferred contact channel or to which guardian (especially for under 16’s)?

 ## Find out more
 If you want to stay informed about wider NHSX work then [check out @NHSX on Twitter](https://twitter.com/nhsx?lang=en).